Happy New Year 2014!

 Pictured with Aaron at his shop is Maleka Carter of ad agency BBH, which organised the campaign; Fiona Nemale, a founding member of Dandelion; Kay Horne, Tottenham’s Business Connector

 In 2012 we also received a donation from Haringey Community Circles.
 Dandelion’s young journalists benefited from £2,000 of proceeds from a 2012 charity calendar sold in Crouch End.
-We appreciate the decision by Budgens’ Andrew Thornton and Jim Shepley of the YMCA to support our project, which was part of the Haringey Community Circles response to the crisis in the borough after the August 2011 riots.
+Haringey Community Circles was a response to the crisis in the borough after the August 2011 riots.

-In 2012 our project worked with around 50 young people from Haringey – this funding helped.
+In our first two years Dandelion project has worked with around 60 young people from Haringey – our supporters funding helped.